 Beddome was not only a Baptist minister himself but also the son of a Baptist minister.
 John Beddome (c 1674-1757) was born in Stratford on Avon but moved to London, where he became a member of the Baptist church, Horsley Down, Southwark, the church that called him to the ministry.
 (The minister at Horsley Down was Benjamin Keach (1640-1704), whom we want to refer to later on this blog in connection with catechisms and hymns.
 This is the church, of course, later pastored by John Gill 1697-1771 and C H Spurgeon 1834-1892 and that continues today as the Metropolitan Tabernacle.)

 Perhaps the source of the financial outlay involved was his wife Rachel Brandon.
 She was the daughter of Mercy Neckless (1673-1726) and Benjamin Brandon, a London silversmith said to be in an illegitimate line from Charles Brandon, first Duke of Suffolk and brother-in-law to Henry VIII (Cf Haykin, British Particular Baptists Vol 1, 169; Rippon, 314).
 She received a good education at a boarding school in Nantwich, Cheshire, due to the generosity of an aunt for whom she was named and from whom she later inherited a fortune.
-(The Aunt, Rachel Spilsworth then Cope, married twice but had no children.
-She died March 2, 1731.
+(The Aunt, Rachel Spilsworth and on remarrying Rachel Cope, married twice but had no children.
+She died March 2, 1731 in Hanham near Bristol.
 Her first husband appears to have been a wealthy timber merchant and her second had previously been married to the Puritan John Flavel’s sister).
 The author of a nineteenth century memoir describes Benjamin Beddome’s mother as ‘amiable and accomplished’ (Memoir, x).
 John Beddome was said to be ‘remarkable for his spiritual winning discourse, especially to young converts and enquirers (Roger Hayden, quoted Haykin, BPB Vol 1, 169, from Evangelical Calvinism among 18th Century British Baptists with particular reference to Bernard Foskett, Hugh and Caleb Evans and the Bristol Baptist Academy, 1690-1791, unpub PhD, University of Keele, 113, 114.
 Now available as a book).

 John and Rachel had at least five children who survived infancy.
 (According to Benjamin’s grandson Samuel, whose ms genealogical notebook is preserved in the archive of the Angus Library, Regents Park College, Oxford, Benjamin’s brother Joseph (1718-94), was an American merchant in Bristol.
 He died a Quaker in Philadelphia, leaving at least three daughters.
 Two sisters (Mary and Martha) lived in Bristol, married respectably and had families.
 The Angus Library also has a ms notebook, c 1807, that appears to be a copy of a poem by Benjamin Beddome, headed ‘The Letter’ and addressed to a sister, or possibly a sister-in-law).